HGVSnomenclature/hgvs-nomenclature/docs/recommendations/DNA/insertion.md

 </table>

 - `sequence_identifier` = an identifier for DNA sequence
-- `position_range` = the insertion point specified as two adjacent nucleotides
 - `sequence` = inserted sequences
 - See [explanation of grammar syntax and common grammar elements](../grammar.md) for elaboration